 Grants Funding Services Related to Illnesses

-Services for persons with illnesses were a major funding area in 2014.
-A total of $2.2 million of grants were awarded to 18 organizations.
+Services for persons with illnesses were a major funding area in 2017.
+A total of $2.7 million grants were awarded to 17 organizations.

-Funding for substance abuse prevention and treatment totaled $300,000.
 This included $100,000 to Rise Recovery which offers programs that address the needs of chemically dependent youths and young adults.
-Programs include individual and group counseling, peer group meetings, leadership training, retreats, community service projects and chemical-free social events and activities.
-The agency also has programs that address the needs of the entire family.
-The reduction of substance abuse among young people is most successful when programs are available that educate the family about the disease and helps members of a family to function better as individuals and as a family unit.
-Programs are offered at the agency's two locations and at eight donated spaces throughout the community.
-The agency also has an outreach program that provides recovery meetings, educational workshops and presentations to local schools and the community.
-All services are provided free of charge.
+These programs include individual and group counseling, peer group meetings, leadership training, retreats, community service projects and chemical-free social events and activities.
+It also has programs that address the needs of the entire family.
+This program is the only local recovery and prevention program that focuses on adolescents while providing comprehensive and ongoing services free of charge.

 Grants Funding Elderly Services

-Grants of $442,000 were awarded to senior centers in Bandera, Boerne, Bulverde, and New Braunfels for general operations primarily for Meals on Wheels and related nutritional services.
-Additional nutrition services for the elderly were funded in Bexar and Comal counties for a total of $400,000.
+Grants of $688,750 were awarded to senior centers in Bandera, Bexar, Comal, and Kendall counties for general operations primarily for Meals on Wheels and related nutritional services.

 Grants Funding Character Development of Youth